vercel/vercel/packages/now-cli/test/dev/fixtures/05-gatsby/README.md

 # Gatsby Example

-This directory is a brief example of a [Gatsby](https://www.gatsbyjs.org/) app that can be deployed to ZEIT Now with zero configuration.
+This directory is a brief example of a [Gatsby](https://www.gatsbyjs.org/) app that can be deployed to Vercel with zero configuration.

 ## How we created this example

-To get started with Gatsby on Now, you can use the [Gatsby CLI](https://www.gatsbyjs.org/docs/gatsby-cli/) to initialize the project:
+To get started with Gatsby on Vercel, you can use the [Gatsby CLI](https://www.gatsbyjs.org/docs/gatsby-cli/) to initialize the project:

 ```shell
 $ gatsby new gatsby-site